johancuda/Algorithmic-discrimination/README.md

 ## Features
 - Create your own risk assessment system
 - Various facts about risk assessment systems
-- Available in English, French and German
+- Available in English, French, Italian and German

 ## How to use

-You can try this experience by following [this link](https://johancuda-algorithmic-discrimination.streamlit.app/).
+You can try this experience by following [this link](https://algorithmic-discrimination.streamlit.app/).

 ## Development